UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 + A piece of data broadcast to a real-time transport is called an event.
 + This architecture is called event-driven.
 + The real-time transport is sometimes called event bus.
-+ Request-driven architecture works well for systems that rely more on app logic than on data.
++ Request-driven architecture works well for systems that rely more on app logic than data.
-+ Event-driven architecture works better for systems that are data-intensive.
++ Event-driven architecture works better for data-intensive systems.

 :::
 :::{.column}

-+ Two most common Real-Time Transports are pubsub (publish-subscribe) and message queue.
++ Two of the most common Real-Time Transports are pubsub (publish-subscribe) and message queue.
 + In the pubsub model:

-    - Any service can publish to different topics in the real-time transport. - Any service that subscribes to a topics can read all the events in that topic.
+    - Any service can publish to different topics in the real-time transport.
+    - Any service that subscribes to a topic can read all the events in that topic.
-    - There is a retention policy, for example: data will be retained for X days before being deleted or moved to permanent storage.
+    - There is a retention policy; for example, data will be retained for X days before being deleted or moved to permanent storage.
     - Examples: Apache Kafka and Amazon Kinesis.

-+ In the message queuue model:
++ In the message queue model:

     - An event has intended consumers.
 An event with intended consumers is a message.
     - The message queue is responsible for getting the message to the right consumers.